 In today’s endless parade of mind-numbing reality shows, you might have thought you’ve seen it all.
 But now, after years as ringmaster and most popular member of the motley group of Howard Stern Show super-fans called “The Wack Pack,” the diminutive and unlikely star entertainer Beetlejuice is finally getting his own reality series.
 The five episode This is Beetle premieres on the Howard TV On Demand service Oct.
 29, 2009 with a hilarious peek into his daily routines and special events.
 More info at www.thisisbeetle.com.

 Only in the life of infamous Howard Stern Show Wack Packer Beetlejuice would facials, professional boxing, bubble baths, dental cleanings, poker parties, cooking, housekeeping and a famous porn star collide.
 The always entertaining Beetlejuice, or “Beet,” as his friends call him, has a slightly twisted but always upbeat perspective on life.
-Whether going to the dentist for the first time in years; taking over the kitchen of a local diner and making a disastrous burger; being an unlikely customer at a spa or getting into an altercation with a dwarf at a strip club, HIS reality is full of surprises.
+Whether going to the dentist for the first time in years to get some professional level teeth whitening; taking over the kitchen of a local diner and making a disastrous burger; being an unlikely customer at a spa or getting into an altercation with a dwarf at a strip club, HIS reality is full of surprises.

 Beetlejuice’s manager and caretaker is Bobby Rooney, who helps Beet navigate the complexities of life.
 In the series, Rooney’s genuine love for his buddy is evidenced by their poolside chats and playful car ride banter.
 Rooney is also a professional boxer by trade.